-WATER WITCH, INC. warrants this control for a period of 5 years from the date of purchase against defects in material and wortmanship providing it has not been subject to physical or electrical abuse or misuse.
-If it ceases to operate, return control, freight prepaid, with a copy of your sales reseipt.
+WATER WITCH, INC. warrants this couldn't period of 5 years from the date of purchase against defects in material and workmanship providing it has not been subject to physical or electrical abuse or misuse.
+If it ceases to operate, return couldn't freight prepaid, with a copy of your sales receipt.
 Water Witch, Inc. reserves the right to repair or replace the control at its option.
-IN NO EVENT WILL WATER WITCH, INC. BE LIABLE FOR MORE THAN THE REPLACEMENT COST OF THE CONTROL UNDER THIS WRITTEN WARRANTY OR MERCHANTABLITY.
-This narranty gives you specific legal rights.
+IN NO EVENT WILL WATER WITCH, IS BE LIABLE FOR MORE THAN THE REPLACEMENT COST OF THE CONTROL UNDER THIS WRITTEN WARRANTY OR MERCHANTABLITY.
+This marranty gives you specific legal rights.
 However, you may also have other rights which vary from state to state and country to country.